LATEST EXPORT CONTROLS AND COMPLIANCE UPDATE

 Department of Commerce

-Aug.
-20, 2018 – 83 Fed.
+Oct.
+4, 2018 – 83 Fed.
 Reg.
-42109: BIS denied for 10 years the export privileges of Alex Bryukhov of Morrisville, PA, based on his April 6, 2016, conviction of violating the Arms Export Control Act (AECA, 22 USC 2778 et seq.) by knowingly and willfully exporting a FLIR T-60 Thermal Camera, gun parts, and an OASYS Night Vision Sight, to Russia, without the required license from the State Department.
+50070, 50071, 50072, 50073, 50074, 50075, and 50076: BIS denied the export privileges of 7 individuals, all currently resident in Federal Correctional Institutions (FCIs) in Texas, based on their convictions of violating the Arms Export Control Act (AECA, 22 USC Sec.
+2778 et seq.) by knowingly exporting and attempting to export firearms listed on the USML to Mexico without the required licenses from the State Department.
+The denied individuals are:

 Department of State